 - Appropriate personal athletic statistical data

-Caution: If a student requests that directory information not be released, no information will be released to any requestor, including insurance companies and prospective employers, without the expressed written consent of the student.
-Nor will the student's name be included in the published Dean's List, student directory, commencement brochure or any other institutional publication or press release.
+Important Note: If a student requests that directory information not be released, no information will be released to any requestor, including insurance companies and prospective employers, without the express written consent of the student.
+Further, the student's name will not be included in the published Dean's List, student directory, commencement brochure or any other institutional publication or press release.

-Student Consent to Release: The public may receive information from the appropriate education records custodian and only on the basis of a written and dated request by the student in writing or print off this Student Consent to Release Information Form.
+Student Consent to Release: Information beyond directory information can be released by the appropriate education records custodian only on the basis of a written, dated request by the student or by the student's completion of the Student Consent to Release Information Form.

-Please note: FERPA applies only to students who have enrolled, and does not apply to applicants.
+Please note: FERPA applies only to students who have enrolled; it does not apply to applicants.

 Students wishing to limit the release of directory information can do so through their MaineStreet Student Center under Personal Information:

 - Choose Privacy Settings from the drop down menu;